blandflakes/echo-chamber-template/README.md

 Read more [here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/testing-an-alexa-skill).

-In the future, I plan to release a simulator that can run in the REPL, exercising an app in isolation from its service pieces, but simulating how ALexa would behave for a given input.
+In the future, I plan to release a simulator that can run in the REPL, exercising an app in isolation from its service pieces, but simulating how Alexa would behave for a given input.

 ## Publishing
 When you're ready to publish, follow the instructions [here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/publishing-an-alexa-skill).